nguyendinhduc/deprecate-gs-device-detection/README.md

-# Getting Started: Device Detection on the Web
+# Getting Started: Device Detection in Web Applications

 This Getting Started guide will walk you through the process of detecting the type of device accessing your web site using Spring.